cboddy/i3-workspace-names-daemon/README.md

 If there is no window name available a question mark is shown instead.

-Another (simpler) way for debugging window names is running this script with `-v` or `--verbose` flag, it is suggested to use a terminal emulator that supports unicode (eg. kitty or urxvt)
+Another (*simpler*) way for debugging window names is running this script with `-v` or `--verbose` flag, it is suggested to use a terminal emulator that supports unicode (eg. kitty or urxvt)

+Meanwhile the *simplest* way is to run `tail -f /var/log/i3-workspaces-names-daemon` (assuming you are using `--log-path` option)

 ### unrecognised windows